What is it?

 ASIC has provided relief for companies having difficulty holding Annual General Meetings:

-ASIC is also granting temporary relief for financially distressed companies which will provide temporary relief from directors’ duty to prevent insolvent trading related to eligible debt.
+ASIC is also granting temporary relief for directors of financially distressed companies regarding the directors’ duty to prevent insolvent trading related to eligible debt.

 What is it?

 The Australian Charities and Not-forprofits Commission (ACNC) is providing: